Miele Triflex HX1 vs. Dyson V12 Detect

 • 9-inch strands: 37%

-You can see the hair wrapping on the brush.
+You can see the hair wrapped around the brush.
 So consumers will need to remove the brush to dislodge it.

 Another advantage of the V12 Detect is it has a torque screw tool, enabling it to vacuum long hair strands on upholstery.